Rillke/Docker-env-file-update/README.md

 Supplying environment variables through files is a convenient way to manage a larger number of configuration options applied through environment variables.
 Both, [docker](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e-env-env-file) and [docker-compose](https://docs.docker.com/compose/env-file/) support reading environment variables from a file.

+The update scripts are intended to be used during manual deployments and expect stdin being available for prompting for your input.

 ## Docker

 > You can also load the environment variables from a file.